Briankipkemboi78/alx-pre_course/0x01-git/README.md

-This is my new path
+This is my new path.
+How to be up to date